You know that your restaurant is unique, but what does everyone else think? And… who’s talking about it? Do you know?

 Take for example this Proud Pie menu feature.
 Proud Pie is (you guessed it) a pie shop, and they also sell breakfast and lunch sandwiches.
 The owner of Proud Pie is deeply respected in the local food community.
 So when he creates a sandwich featuring the brisket from Daddy Duncan’s BBQ, you can bet people are going to take that as a recommendation of Daddy Duncan’s quality menu.

-Does Influencer Marketing and Food Blogging Really Help Grow Business?
+How Does Influencer Marketing and Food Blogging Help Grow Your Restaurant?

 Many restaurants are reluctant to engage with food bloggers and influencers because they think it doesn't work.
 Or they fear that the influencer won’t say good things.